adamowada/leetcode-practice/README.md

 - Declare an empty string before adding to it in for loop

-- Array.length returns a number. this is useful in for loops
+- array.length returns a number. this is useful in for loops

 - Using += to concatenate strings